 b2= mc- m, mc>0 the slope of the marginal cost curve, m<0 the slope of the demand curve which is negative so -m is positive therefore b2>0, g2 is a number

 Because consumers cannot switch to another brand it is monopoly.
 A change in price brings a small change in quantity sold and thus produced.
-Therefore we relax on the assumptions that the demand curve shifts and not pivots(elasticity of demand changes dramatically) and also the M.C. is a straight line (please see figure 5).
+Therefore we relax on the assumptions that the demand curve shifts and not pivots(elasticity of demand changes dramatically) and also the M.C. is a straight line that does not shift (please see figure 5).

 From the above calculations we have P= b'2q+ g'2